google-research/arco-era5/README.md

 </details>

 So far, we have ingested meteorologically valuable variables for the land and atmosphere.
-From this, we have produced a cloud-optimized version of ERA5, where we have converted [grib data](https://en.wikipedia.org/wiki/GRIB) to [Zarr](https://zarr.readthedocs.io/) with no other modifications.
+From this, we have produced a cloud-optimized version of ERA5, in which we have converted [grib data](https://en.wikipedia.org/wiki/GRIB) to [Zarr](https://zarr.readthedocs.io/) with no other modifications.
 Next, we plan on creating an "analysis-ready" version, oriented towards common research workflows, which we will do in the open.